 Experts and reviewers have confirmed that the G20 does indeed deliver high and straight trajectories with a piercing ball flight for great distance.

-Overview and Features
+Overview & Features

-The PING G20 incorporates an external weight which serves to move the center of gravity (CG) into a position that promotes high-launch, low-spin shots — a recipe for maximum distance off of the tee.
+The PING G20 incorporates an external weight which serves to move the center of gravity (CG) into a position that promotes high-launch, low-spin shots: a recipe for maximum distance off of the tee.

 The G20 has a large clubhead and clubface, and PING states that the variable thickness of the face helps to increase both moment of inertia (MOI) as well as ball speeds.

 This material has a high strength-to-weight ratio which, according to PING, basically allows additional weight to be “strategically placed” and as a result increase the MOI of the vertical and horizontal axes (which translates to forgiveness), as well as increase the durability and performance of the club.

 The G20 comes in two shafts: the TFC 169D and TFC 169D TOUR.
 The TOUR shaft variant generally weighs more for each flex and has a lower launch angle than the standard.
-See the specifications and more info in the table below:

 How does the driver perform?

 The low-spin attribute of the driver helps produce a piercing ball flight that carries a long way and helps to counteract wild slices or hooks.
 Such a ball flight does well on windy days, which is great.

 Shots that are hit closer to the toe or heel still go relatively straight, although they do typically suffer some distance loss.
 You should certainly expect terrible shots to yield terrible results, but slight to moderate mishits will still turn out quite good.

 The G20 is a great friend to higher-handicap golfers looking for a lot of forgiveness off the tee; it can help golfers to swing with more confidence.

-What about look, sound and feel?
+What about look, sound & feel?

-The club sports a sophisticated gray/black colour duo with a tasteful addition of red on the G20 logo, and the alignment aid on the crown is slick and unobtrusive.
+The club sports a sophisticated gray/black colour scheme with a tasteful addition of red on the G20 logo, and the alignment aid on the crown is slick and unobtrusive.

-Mishits, while well forgiven, tend to feel a bit soft and feedback doesn’t seem to be all that distinct (in the sense that it can be difficult to feel where the ball made contact on the face).
-I suppose in a way this is to be expected with a game-improvement driver.
+Mishits, while well-forgiven, tend to feel a bit soft and feedback doesn’t seem to be all that distinct (in the sense that it can be difficult to feel where the ball made contact on the face).
+I suppose that, in a way, this is to be expected with a game-improvement driver.

 You can count on mishits not sounding as nice; in fact, you should be able to immediately tell when you missed the sweet spot just by listening to the impact sound.

 To summarize, good strikes on or near the sweet spot are rewarded with great feel, great sound and a great result.

-Where should I buy this driver?
+Where should you buy this driver online?